 What: Evaluate project proposals involving new waterway modifications as needed in order to address the potential impacts they may have on aquatic organisms, habitat, sediment dynamics, and water quality.
 Develop appropriate management measures to eliminate or mitigate for these impacts.

-Cost: \$\$ (Type of cost = project; Level of uncertainty = highly uncertain
+Cost: \$\$ (Project)